zetavg/chromium-website/site/developers/how-tos/get-the-code-v2/index.md

 ## If gclient sync fails

-*   Make sure you checked out master: run git branch
+*   Make sure you checked out main: run git branch
 *   Run git status to make sure you don't have any uncommitted changes
-*   Try running git rebase origin/master directly to get more specific errors that gclient sync might not show
+*   Try running git rebase origin/main directly to get more specific errors that gclient sync might not show
 *   Do the same in each subdirectory that belongs to a separate repository that you might have worked in - for example, if you